Kurzdor/nodeployed/README.md

 ...
 }
 ```
+* Optionally: [Install LetsEncrypt](https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-ubuntu-18-04) on that domain that you will use.
 * Clone repository that you want to work with with `git clone`
 * Run `sudo chown -R yourusername:webserverusername you-repo-dir-name/` for your repository directory to make script able to fully use `git` commands.